libigl/libigl/README.md

 just include igl headers (e.g. `#include <igl/cotmatrix.h>`) and run.
 Each header file contains a single function (e.g. `igl/cotmatrix.h` contains `igl::cotmatrix()`).
-Most are tailored to operate on a generic triangle mesh stored in an n-by-3 matrix of vertex positions V and an m-by-3 matrix of triangle indices F.
+Most are tailored to operate on a generic triangle mesh stored in an n-by-3 matrix of vertex positions `V` and an m-by-3 matrix of triangle indices `F`.

 _Optionally_ the library may also be [pre-compiled](optional/) into a statically linked library, for faster compile times with your projects.
 This only effects